jfarrimo/frycook/INSTRUCTIONS.md

 Frycook
 =======

+Frycook is a system for installing and maintaining software on Linux computers.
+It consists of a framework to build systems with and a program you run to apply the things you built with the framework to your computers.

-Frycook depends on recipes and cookbooks to define how systems are built.
+At the highest level Frycook depends on recipes and cookbooks to define how systems are built.
 Recipes and cookbooks in turn use settings, environments, and packages to do their work.
-The settings and environments are passed around as json-translatable dictionaries.
+The settings and environments are passed around within the framework as json-translatable dictionaries.
 Packages live on disk as directories and files.

 Settings and environments exist as json-like dictionaries because they are easy to turn into json files, and then read back from them, and